-Chapter 2 Policy 31 Revised: 07/01/2018
+Chapter 2 Policy 31 Religious Accommodation Revised: 07/01/2018

-Religious Accommodation

-Authorizing Source: Civil Rights Act of 1964, Title VII Applies to: All Staff
+Authorizing Source: Civil Rights Act of 1964, Title VII

 This policy provides guidelines for accommodating staff members' religious beliefs, observances, and practices.

 Reasonable Accommodation - adjustments made to the job, workplace, or conditions of employment which eliminate conflict between staff members' religions and the Washington State Criminal Justice Training Commission's (WSCJTC) needs.
 An accommodation is reasonable if it does not impose an undue hardship on WSCJTC or coworkers.
 Examples of Reasonable Accommodation include, but are not limited to: